Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

 \section{Mirror diagrams and the standard contact structure}

 In contrast to the previous section, this one is mostly ideological.
 We start by discussing the connection between the formalism of mirror diagrams, Legendrian graphs, and Giroux's convex surfaces.
-When the nature of this connection is understood the results of this paper including the commutation theorems in Section~\ref{commutation-sec} should appear less surprising to the reader.
-However, we present their proofs mostly in combinatorial terms keeping the reference to contact topology, which is the actual source of the ideas, to a minimum.
-We conclude this section by proving Theorem~\ref{invariant-thm} in a combinatorial manner.
+When the nature of this connection is understood the results of this paper including the commutation theorems in Section~\ref{commutation-sec} should appear less surprising.
+However, we present their proofs mostly in combinatorial terms, keeping the reference to contact topology, which is the actual source of the ideas, to a minimum.
+In particular, among numerous definitions and statements given in this section, we \emph{formally} use in the sequel only Definitions~\ref{neglibigle-circuit-def} and~\ref{coherent-mirror-def}, and Lemmas~\ref{remove-coherent-mirror-lem} and~\ref{rem-obst-lem}.
+We also omit the `enhanced' versions, which can be easily guessed, of Definitions~\ref{div-spa-rib-gra-def} and~\ref{negl-hole-def}--\ref{propag-shri-def}, as well as of Proposition~\ref{equivalence-of-divided-graphs-prop}, Theorem~\ref{convex-surf-through-div-leg-graph-th}, and Theorem~\ref{type-i-moves-meaning-th}.
+Without enhancements, `essential' and `inessential' referring to a boundary circuit or a boundary component mean `non-patchable' and `patchable', respectively.